How to Install Joplin on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update

-This guide uses sudo for package commands.
+These package commands use sudo.
 If your account does not have sudo access yet, follow the guide to add a new user to sudoers on Ubuntu before you continue.

 Install the FUSE 2 package that matches your Ubuntu release, and include wget in the same step so the upstream command works on minimal images.